clbarry/venture/README.md

   - Users wanted suggestions/autocompletion for adding collaborators to their itineraries.
 Added clickable auto-complete suggestions to user searches.
 Add valid usernames to input bar as a pill, where ‘x’ can be used to remove.
 System does not add non-existing usernames to ‘collaborators’.
 Does not matter if user types with ‘@’ before username.
   - Collaboration feature not clear: Add collaborated itineraries to the user profile view.
   - Delete itinerary confirmation: there was no confirmation shown after deleting an itinerary, causing user confusion.
 Message was not clear to users, so a modal was added.
 Redirected to profile upon closing modal.
+  - Modified color palette for consistency of action buttons and accessibility.

 After incorporating user feedback, both members assessed their work with Axe Devtools Chrome extension and implemented keyboard navigation to their respective pages.